MykNich/cinema-app/README.md

 # 🎥 Cinema-App Project

 ## 📜 Summary:
-Cinema-App is a REST web application for managing a cinema purchases, providing registration, authentication, and authorization functionalities for users.
+Cinema-App is a REST web application for managing cinema purchases, providing registration, authentication, and authorization functionalities for users.
 The application allows users to select movies, cinema halls, and movie sessions, add them to the shopping cart, and create orders based on their selections.

 ## 📃 Functionality: